Fundraising and Grants

 The Aviva Community Fund offers you the chance to get funding for causes important to your community.

 If your project gets enough votes and wows the Aviva employees, it will be in with a chance of getting those much-needed funds.

 Tesco Bags of Help offers grants to support projects that bring benefit to the community.

-Grants available for any non profit making group or organisation including community groups, charities, schools, health bodies, NHS trusts, local authorities, parish councils and social housing providers.
+Grants are available for any nonprofit making group or organization including community groups, charities, schools, health bodies, NHS trusts, local authorities, parish councils, and social housing providers.

 Three community projects in each local area will be voted on by customers in Tesco stores throughout Britain, with projects changing every other month.
 Following the vote, the project that received the most votes in its area will receive a grant of up to £4,000, second place receiving up to £2,000, and third place up to £1,000.